iamcristos/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+    -Window/Global Binding : when in the global scope the value of this will be the window object

+    -Implicit Binding : when a function is called with a presiding dot (.) this will be the object before the dot

+    -New Binding : when ever a constructor function is used this refers to the instance of that class or function

+    -Exolicit Binding : when ever call, apply, bind are used this can be explicitly defined

 5. Why do we need super() in an extended class?

     when we extend a Class we use super to have access to the properties of that class.